diku-compSys/compSys-e2024/tools/masterclass/gdb/gdb.md

 GDB is a tool, that can help with debugging programs.
 It can save you, creating multiple print statements such as
  ```(printf("we get here \n"))``` , ```(printf("we get here 2 \n"))```, etc.

-GDB has many, many functionalites and utilities, enough to have its own course, but here we will only sratch the surface, with the basic functionalites, such as setting breakpoints, and printing variables and values
+GDB has many, many functionalites and utilities, enough to have its own course, but here we will only scratch the surface, with the basic functionalites, such as setting breakpoints, and printing variables and values

 ## Installing